Stuycs-K/final-project-10-luod-sazzadt/WORKLOG.md

 Fixed the learn more button so the information displayed updates automatically depending on the stage the star is on.
 Added the group info and overview in the README.
 Wrote the supernova class and its corresponding methods in Particle (not implemented in draw yet).

 ### 6/11/23
 Beginning to finalize the stages.
 Finished the red giant phase.
+Wrote the instructions in the README file and remade the UML diagram for final submission.

 ## Tazrian Sazzad